qijinshe/nimo-markdown-cv/index.md

 {% include cv-contact.html %}
 ## **Introduction**
-My research interests are in Embodied AI, computer graphics and reinforcement learning, with a focus on robotic manipulation.
+My research interests are in Embodied AI, imitation learning and reinforcement learning, with a focus on robotic manipulation.

 ## **Education**